jonnlai/language-game/README.md

 - W3C Markup Validator:

   - highlighted that the form element's action attribute was empty.
 The action attribute was removed to resolve this issue as the form is not being used to send data.
+Even though this solution worked well, it was decided later that it was better to replace the form element with a div element as the use of form element was unnecessary.
   - highlighted several times that the trailing slash on void elements had no effect.
 However, these were not removed as they had been added by Prettier when the code had been formatted.
     ![W3C Validator error](readme-files/testing/W3C-error.png)